matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 **3. What type of cloud computing service lets you bind your application code to libraries that give access to the infrastructure your application needs?**

-- Platform as a Service
+- Platform as a Service (PaaS).

 **4. What type of cloud computing service provides raw compute, storage, and network, organized in ways that are familiar from physical data centers?**

-- Infrastructure as a Service.
+- Infrastructure as a Service (IaaS).

 **5. Which statement is true about the zones within a region?**